 14.1.8 will complete all accepted Booking Requests in accordance with this Agreement;

 14.1.9 will not disparage, comment unfairly about or defame Blys, its directors or employees, any other Practitioners on the Blys platform, any Customers and/or the Business either during or after the Term, including on any form of social media, and whether or not by identifying any particular person;

 14.1.10 will not, in providing the Services, participate or act in a manner contrary to the interests of Blys or Customers or otherwise commit any act which may bring Blys into disrepute or which directly or indirectly damages Blys’s reputation;

-14.1.11 will act lawfully and comply with any applicable licences, laws, regulations, industry codes of conduct, health and safety requirements and Australian standards in performing the Services;
+14.1.11 will act lawfully and comply with any applicable licences, laws, regulations, industry codes of conduct (including but not limited to the General Health Services Code of Conduct), health and safety requirements and Australian standards in performing the Services;

 14.1.12 has complied with all applicable legislation;

 14.1.13 if applicable, has advised Blys of his or her ABN; and

 14.1.14 if applicable, is registered for GST purpose.

 15.1 The Practitioner agrees at all times during and for so long as is legally permissible after the Term to keep confidential the Confidential Information and will not (and will use best endeavours to ensure third parties do not) disclose, discuss, copy or transmit the same without the prior written approval of Blys, except as required by law or to the extent necessary to perform any of his/her obligations under this Agreement or where the information is or becomes public knowledge (but not if it is because the Practitioner has contravened a confidentiality obligation under this clause 15).